acntech/microservice-patterns/communication-patterns/event-notification/README.md

 # Event Notification Pattern

 This example explores the use of asynchronous event notification.
+Moreover, it expresses a *coordinated* business process pattern.
 Each service holds its own state in a local data store.
 When the state of a service is modified it will publish a notification event.
-The events are "thin" messages that are distributed between the microservices using a message broker in a publish/subscribe fashion.
+The events are "*thin*" messages that are distributed between the microservices using a message broker in a publish/subscribe fashion.

 ## Architecture

-The architecture is based on a combination of synchronous reads and asynchronous writes, with messaging for notification of state change, in a CQRS style communication pattern.
+The architecture is based on a combination of synchronous reads and asynchronous writes.
+It uses events as notification of state change.

 ### Microservices

 The system is made up of the following microservices:

-* Customers
 * Warehouse
 * Ordering
 * Billing